 When your website traffic dips after a 2019 Google update, it’s natural to feel anxious.
 If you get paid by ad revenue, then you feel the impact directly.
 Google warns that making changes to your website may not guarantee any better results.
 Still, that may depend on the expertise of the person making changes.

-If you’ve experienced a traffic decline or just want to take advantage of new opportunities for better ranking, try our free website analysis.
+If you’ve experienced a traffic decline or just want to take advantage of new opportunities for better ranking, try our free SEO and website analysis.
 You can also give us a call at 1-800-261-1537.